dmbarbour/wikilon/docs/AwelonLang.md

 The arity annotation allows embedding of comments into computed values.
 The `(@rem)` gate serves as a lightweight indicator of the comment's 'type' (so we can add other comment types) and additionally permits integration with active debugging - for example, tracing comments to see progress, or conditionally stalling on certain comments.

-Besides the numeric tower, command lists are another critical feature:

-        {foo, bar, baz} == [[foo] {bar, baz} :]
-        {baz}           == [[baz] ~ :]

-Command lists are useful for just about everything.
-We can use them to embed structured data - e.g. `{{1,2,3},{4,5,6},{7,8,9}}` might represent a matrix.
-We can use them for construction of continuation-passing code and effects models.
-And so on.

-## Namespaces

-Qualified namespaces are readily supported with editable views.
-In the basic form, we might support a comment like `using large_prefix as x; ...` such that subsequent code may use `x` in place of `large_prefix` and `x.foo` in place of `large_prefix.foo`.

-Namespaces can also be built into the editable view.
-We can maintain a view per user or edit session within a dictionary, and remember which namespaces we're using.
-This would help control the problem of namespace boiler-plate.
-Conveniently, this would also provide an effective foundation for humans to nickname `$secureHash` resources, which is essential to work effectively with them.
+*Aside:* Between command lists and numbers, word definitions can easily scale to a thousand tokens.
+If we start considering graphical views with drop down lists, SVG canvases, and similar features we might scale another order of magnitude.
+Of course, we'll eventually want to divide large program expressions into hypermedia structures composed of many words that we view and edit together.

 ## Named Locals

 An intriguing opportunity for editable views is support for lambdas and let-expressions.
-This would ameliorate use cases where tacit programming is pointlessly onerous.
-I consider adopting the syntax from [Kitten language](http://kittenlang.org/), which serves for both let and lambdas:
+This would ameliorate use cases where point-free programming is pointlessly onerous.
+Consider adapting the locals syntax used in [Kitten language](http://kittenlang.org/):

-        -> X Y Z; CODE   ==  (λ X Y Z) CODE'
+        -> X Y Z; CODE   ==  "X Y Z"(/2)(@λ)d CODE'

-Here the `(λ X Y Z)` is some form of lambda comment.
-We might represent this as `"X Y Z" (/2) (@lambda) d`.
-And `CODE'` is obtained via the 'extract argument' method as discussed for staged evaluation, albeit constrained to value words:
+The `"X Y Z"(/2)(@λ)d` fragment is our lambda comment.
+It allows us to later render the program using the same variable names.
+I'll be treating `X Y Z` as *value words* for this purpose.
+Translation from `CODE => CODE'` is possible by `CODE' = T(Z, T(Y, T(X, CODE)))` with the following algorithm:

         Extract Value Argument